Radfordhound/HedgeLib/README.md

 **IMPORTANT:** All code committed to this repository, preferably, should follow [these style guidelines](https://github.com/Radfordhound/HedgeLib/wiki/Code-Style).

-HedgeLib is a C++17 library [under the MIT license](License.txt) that aims to make modding games in the Sonic the Hedgehog franchise easier, similar to [Dario's excellent "LibGens".](https://github.com/DarioSamo/libgens-sonicglvl)
+HedgeLib is a C/C++ library [under the MIT license](License.txt) that aims to make modding games in the Sonic the Hedgehog franchise easier, similar to [Dario's excellent "LibGens".](https://github.com/DarioSamo/libgens-sonicglvl)

+HedgeLib is a single library, but it's made up of two parts:
+- "Direct" stuff, which is low-level and fully C99-compatible.
+Can also be used to create bindings for other languages.
+- "Managed" stuff, which is high-level and designed for C++17. **If using C++17, it's HIGHLY recommended to use this stuff**, as it's literally doing things just like the Direct stuff, except it's all WAY easier to use.

-Right now it supports the following:
+Right now, HedgeLib supports the following:

 ### Hedgehog Engine
 - Reading Models.